 Golden rules of safety

-The following safety rules apply to all projects filming in our locations, regardless of their size, scale or ambition.
-These rules are non-negotiable and will help you understand what can and can't be considered when filming with us.
+The following safety rules apply to all film shoots and similar projects using our locations, regardless of size, scale or ambition.
+These are our non-negotiable rules which will help keep you and others safe whilst on our property and are in addition to our standard lifesaving rules.

 - All crew must wear the correct PPE, suitable for the site and activity.
 In stations, all crew must wear high-visibility vests as a minimum